New Suction Denture15 August 2017 Categories: Dentures

 Early childhood decay

 Unfortunately Early Childhood Caries (ECC) is a common and severe form of cavities found in very young children from 0-4 years of age.
 Without treatment for ECC, decay can spread deeper into the tooth causing pain and infection and possibly damage the underlying adult tooth.
-The primary tooth or teeth may need to be removed.
+The primary tooth or baby teeth may need to be removed.
 If your child’s tooth is badly decayed, infected or broken, then your dentist may feel that your child would benefit from receiving advanced treatment from a paediatric dentist (a specialist children’s dentist).

 At The Raglan Suite we do our utmost to provide a positive and comfortable experience for all our young patients and strive to ensure the best outcome for their future oral health.
 Your child does not have to be referred by your regular dentist to have treatment at The Raglan Suite – you are always welcome to book a private consultation with me, just simply click here or call 01423 565432.

 Dr Elnaz Aliakbari (DDS MFDS RCS MClinDent (Paeds) MPaedDent RCS) is a Registered Specialist in Paediatric Dentistry.
 Elnaz currently works as the Senior Speciality Registrar at the University Dental Hospital of Manchester and Royal Manchester Children’s Hospital, and also provides high quality dental treatment for children at The Raglan Suite Harrogate in a Saturday clinic.

 What is ‘Reconstructive Dentistry’?28 March 2017 Categories: Uncategorized